openfirmware/docker-fluentd-elasticsearch/README.md

 Base docker image to run fluentd, with the ElasticSearch plugin.

+The `latest` tag will use the latest version of `openfirmware/fluentd` and the latest version of fluentd-elasticsearch.

+The `2.2.0` tag will lock fluentd td-agent to v2.2.0, and fluentd-elasticsearch to the latest version.

+The `2.2.0-0.9.0` tag will lock fluentd td-agent to v2.2.0, and fluentd-elasticsearch to version 0.9.0.

 ## Building a tagged release from Github

-As an alternative to the [Docker Index](https://index.docker.io/), an image can be created from my Github repository:
+As an alternative to the [Docker Registry](https://registry.hub.docker.com/), an image can be created from my Github repository:

     # docker build -t openfirmware/fluentd-elasticsearch github.com/openfirmware/docker-fluentd-elasticsearch.git